-A 1.5-mile D-shaped oval with 20-degree graduated banking, Las Vegas Motor Speedway hosts all three of NASCAR’s top stock car series, and has been a venue for top-tier open-wheel competition and sports car racing.
-A state-of-the-art motorsport facility, its nickname, “the Diamond in the Desert”, is well deserved.
-Las Vegas Motor Speedway has the polished brilliance that is a trademark of Speedway Motorsports’ properties, and it is truly multifaceted.
+A 1.5-mile D-shaped oval with 20-degree graduated banking, Las Vegas Motor Speedway hosts NASCAR’s top stock car series, and has been a venue for top-tier open-wheel competition and sports car racing.
+A state-of-the-art motorsport facility, its nickname, “the Diamond in the Desert,” is well deserved.
+Las Vegas Motor Speedway has the polished brilliance that is a trademark of Speedway Motorsports’ properties, one that is truly multifaceted.

-Originally constructed in 1996, Las Vegas Motor Speedway held its first major event in September of that year, an IRL race won by Richie Hearn.
-The first NASCAR event, a NASCAR Craftsman Truck Series race, followed two months later.
-The NASCAR Nationwide Series paid a visit in 1997, before the NASCAR Sprint Cup Series arrived in 1998, marking the beginning of the track’s long-term success.
+Originally constructed in 1996, Las Vegas Motor Speedway held its first major event in September of that year, an IndyCar race won by Richie Hearn.
+The first NASCAR event followed two months later and the track was awarded its first “Cup” date in 1998, marking the beginning of the track’s long-term success.

 Changes to the oval in 2006 made it a more competitive venue for stock cars.
 This major renovation revamped the banking, upping if from a modest 12 degrees to 20.
-Not only that, but the corners were banked progressively, meaning the further up the racing surface, the steeper the banking.
-Lap speeds jumped and racing got more competitive.
-The current stock car track record, held by Kasey Kahne, is just under 185 mph.
+What’s more the corners were banked progressively, meaning the further up the racing surface, the steeper the banking.